 23. The Falling Soldier, Robert Capa, 1936.

-The Falling Soldier photograph caused a lot of authenticity debates, due to the differences in the actual location and place described by Robert Capa, the way the soldier dies (from the single bullet or machine-gun fire), was it staged as well as many other photos from Spanish Civil War period.
+The Falling Soldier photograph caused many authenticity debates due to the differences in the actual location and place described by Robert Capa, how the soldier dies (from the single bullet or machine-gun fire), was it staged, and many other photos from the Spanish Civil War period.
 Cappa claimed that it was taken blindfolded, and accidentally, many critics and journalists investigated its story and incriminated Cappa in staging.
-The theory that the photo was pre-staged and a soldier died because of it appeared.
+The theory that his historical photos were pre-staged and a soldier died because of it appeared.
 Nevertheless, was it staged or candid, this photo is one of the most recognizable war photographs.
 The moment of milicianos death, captured by Robert Capa, was widely spread by newspapers and magazines, such as Vu and LIFE, but the print itself is unique.
 In 2007, when the “Mexican Suitcase” with most of Cappa’s negatives became public, The Falling Soldier negative wasn’t there.

 24. Fort Peck Dam, Margaret Bourke-White, 1936.

-The first issue of LIFE magazine marked with a majestic photo of colossal Fort Peck Dam.
+The first issue of LIFE magazine is marked with a majestic photo of the colossal Fort Peck Dam.
 It set the trend in industrial photography and was used for postage stamps, bringing both the dam and Margaret Bourke-White fame.
-She was the first American photographer with permission to take photos in the Soviet Union and early LIFE’s female photojournalist.
+She was the first American photographer to take photos in the Soviet Union and early LIFE’s female photojournalist.

 Interesting fact: Margaret Bourke-White is one of the two photographers who have two images on this list of the Most important historical photos.

 25. The Hindenburg Disaster, Sam Shere, 1937.